 Physical therapists must earn a postbaccalaureate degree and meet other requirements to qualify for state licensing.
-Master's and/or doctoral programs can be found at Arcadia University, the University of Southern California in Los Angeles and Washington University.
+Foundational programs can be found at Arcadia University and Northwestern University.
 In general, the programs are designed to teach students how to work with individuals who have physical impairments due to illness, injury or other medical conditions.
-Learning outcomes include the ability to diagnose and assess patients' conditions and develop treatment plans, often in a collegial relationship with other medical professionals.
+Learning outcomes include the ability to diagnose and assess patients' conditions and develop treatment plans, often in a relationship with other medical professionals.

 |University of Delaware||DTP students can work with the university's sports, orthopedic, neurologic and older adult clinics||Newark, DE|

 |University of North Carolina at Chapel Hill||Center for Human Movement Science||Chapel Hill, NC|

 |University of Pittsburgh||M.S. in Health and Rehabilitation Sciences program with neuromuscular and musculoskeletal physical therapy concentrations||Pittsburgh, PA|